 - 2 Tbsp. maple syrup

 - Greek yogurt and honey or ice cream for serving

 - Preheat oven to 350°F.

-- In a medium bowl, combine apples, persimmon, cranberries, 1 Tbsp. whole wheat flour, lemon juice and 1 Tbsp. honey.
+- In a medium bowl, combine apples, cinnamon persimmon, cranberries, 1 Tbsp. whole wheat flour, lemon juice and 1 Tbsp. honey.
 Transfer to a 10-inch cast iron skillet or similar shallow baking dish.

 - In a small bowl, combine all remaining ingredients for the topping.
 Use your hands or two knives to combine.
 Sprinkle on top of the fruit.
 If you have any extra topping, you could bake it separately as granola.

 - Bake for 30 minutes or until the filling starts bubbling and the topping is gently browned.
 Serve warm with vanilla ice cream or with Greek yogurt and honey for breakfast.